rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/ec2/_index.md

 **Result:**

-Your cluster is created and assigned a state of **Provisioning.** Rancher is standing up your cluster.
+Your cluster is created and assigned a state of **Provisioning**.
+Rancher is standing up your cluster.

-You can access your cluster after its state is updated to **Active.**
+You can access your cluster after its state is updated to **Active**.

 **Active** clusters are assigned two Projects:

 - `Default`, containing the `default` namespace
 - `System`, containing the `cattle-system`, `ingress-nginx`, `kube-public`, and `kube-system` namespaces

 ### Optional Next Steps

 After creating your cluster, you can access it through the Rancher UI.
 As a best practice, we recommend setting up these alternate ways of accessing your cluster: